Orange stars

 VIEW PROFESSIONAL VERSION

-• Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount
+• Reduce the amount of HIV RNA in the blood (viral load) to an undetectable level

-• Restore the CD4 count to a normal level
+• Restore the number of special white blood cells called CD4 lymphocytes (CD4 count) to a normal level

-Several classes of antiretroviral medications are used together to treat HIV infection.
-These medications block HIV from entering human cells or block the activity of one of the enzymes HIV needs to replicate inside human cells and/or integrate its genetic material into human DNA.
+Several classes of antiretroviral medications are used together in ART to treat HIV infection.
+These medications block HIV from entering human cells or block the activity of 1 of the 3 enzymes HIV needs to reproduce (replicate) inside human cells and/or integrate its genetic material into human DNA.

 The medications are grouped into classes based on how they act against HIV:

-• Reverse transcriptase inhibitors prevent HIV reverse transcriptase from converting HIV RNA into DNA.
+• Reverse transcriptase inhibitors prevent the HIV enzyme called reverse transcriptase from converting HIV RNA into DNA.
 There are 3 types of these medications: nucleoside, nucleotide, and non-nucleoside.

-• Protease inhibitors prevent protease from activating certain proteins inside newly produced viruses.
-The result is immature, defective HIV that does not infect new cells.
+• Protease inhibitors prevent the HIV enzyme called protease from activating certain proteins inside newly produced viruses.
+The result is immature, defective virus that does not yet cause HIV infection.

-• Entry (fusion) inhibitors prevent HIV from entering cells.
-To enter a human cell, HIV must bind to a CD4 receptor and 1 other receptor, such as the CCR-5 receptor.
-One type of entry inhibitor, CCR-5 inhibitors, blocks the CCR-5 receptor, preventing HIV from entering human cells.
+• Entry inhibitors, sometimes called fusion inhibitors, prevent HIV from entering cells.
+To enter a cell, HIV must bind to a CD4 receptor and 1 other receptor, such as the CCR-5 receptor.
+CCR-5 inhibitors block the CCR-5 receptor, preventing HIV from entering cells.

-• Post-attachment inhibitors also prevent HIV from entering cells but in a different way from fusion inhibitors.
-These are used mainly for HIV infection that is resistant to several other medications.
+• Post-attachment inhibitors also prevent HIV from entering cells but in a different way than entry inhibitors do.
+Post-attachment inhibitors are used mainly for people who have HIV infection that is resistant to several other medications.

-• Attachment inhibitors prevent HIV from attaching to host T cells and other immune cells; thus they are unable to enter those cells.
+• Attachment inhibitors prevent HIV from attaching to and entering T cells and other immune cells.

 Sites of Medication Action on Life Cycle of HIV

 Medications used to treat HIV infection were developed based on the life cycle of HIV.
-These medications prevent HIV entry into its target cells or inhibit the 3 enzymes (reverse transcriptase, integrase, and protease) that the virus uses to replicate.
+These medications prevent HIV from entering T cells or inhibit 1 of the 3 enzymes (reverse transcriptase, integrase, and protease) that the virus uses to replicate (reproduce) or to attach to and enter cells.

 1. 1.
-HIV first attaches to and penetrates its target cell.
-The overall classes of medications that act against HIV at this stage are called entry inhibitors, and they included attachment inhibitors, post-attachment inhibitors, and fusion inhibitors.
+HIV first attaches to and enters its target cell.
+The classes of antiretroviral medications that act against HIV at this stage are entry (fusion) inhibitors, attachment inhibitors, post-attachment inhibitors, and capsid inhibitors.

-2. 2.
+3. 2.
 HIV releases RNA, the genetic code of the virus, into the cell.
-For the virus to replicate, its RNA must be converted to DNA.
-Medications called reverse transcriptase inhibitors can prevent HIV reverse transcriptase from converting HIV RNA into DNA.
+For the virus to replicate, its RNA must be converted into DNA.
+At this stage, the class of medications that acts against HIV is reverse transcriptase inhibitors.
+These medications prevent the HIV enzyme called reverse transcriptase from converting HIV RNA into DNA.

-3. 3.
-The viral DNA enters the cell’s nucleus.
+4. 3.
+The HIV DNA enters the cell’s nucleus.
+Capsid inhibitors can prevent this from happening.

-4. 4.
-With the help of an enzyme called integrase (also produced by HIV), the viral DNA becomes integrated with the cell’s DNA.
-At this stage, medications called integrase inhibitors can prevent HIV DNA from being integrated into human DNA.
+5. 4.
+With the help of an enzyme produced by HIV called integrase, the HIV DNA becomes integrated into the cell’s DNA.
+At this stage, the class of medications that acts against HIV is integrase inhibitors.
+These medications prevent HIV DNA from being integrated into human DNA.

-5. 5.
-The DNA of the infected cell now produces viral RNA as well as proteins that are needed to assemble a new HIV.
+6. 5.
+The DNA of the infected cell now produces HIV RNA and proteins needed to assemble a new virus.

-6. 6.
+7. 6.
 A new virus is assembled from RNA and short pieces of protein.
+Capsid inhibitors can interfere with proper assembly of the virus.

-7. 7.
-The virus pushes (buds) through the membrane of the cell, wrapping itself in a fragment of the cell membrane and pinching off from the infected cell.
+8. 7.
+The immature virus pushes (buds) through the cell membrane, wrapping itself in a fragment of the cell membrane before pinching off from the infected cell.
+At this stage, the immature virus can not yet infect other cells.

-8. 7.5 and 8.
+9. 7.5 and 8.
 To be able to infect other cells, the budded virus must mature.
-Another HIV enzyme (HIV protease) is crucial to this maturation.
-At this stage, medications called protease inhibitors can prevent the maturation of the HIV virus.
+It becomes mature when another enzyme produced by HIV called protease breaks up structural proteins in the immature virus, causing them to rearrange.
+At this stage, the class of medications that acts against HIV is protease inhibitors.
+These medications prevent the maturation of HIV.

 These medications prevent HIV from replicating in cells and significantly reduce the amount of HIV in the blood over a few days to weeks.
 If replication is sufficiently slowed, the destruction of CD4+ lymphocytes by HIV is decreased and the CD4 count begins to increase.
-As a result, much of the damage to the immune system caused by HIV can be reversed.
-Doctors can detect this reversal by measuring the CD4 count, which begins to return toward normal levels over weeks to months.
-The CD4 count continues to increase for several years but at a slower rate.
+As a result, much of the damage to the immune system caused by HIV infection can be reversed.
+Doctors can detect this reversal by measuring the CD4 count, which begins to return toward a normal level over weeks to months.
+With ART, the CD4 count continues to increase for several years but at a slower rate.

 Early diagnosis of HIV infection is important because it enables doctors to identify people with HIV infection before their CD4 cell count decreases too much.
-The sooner people start taking antiretroviral medications, the more quickly their CD4 count is likely to increase and the higher the count is likely to become.
+The sooner people start taking ART, the more quickly their CD4 count is likely to increase and the higher the count is likely to become.
+ART also causes the amount of circulating virus in the blood (viral load) to decrease.

 Did You Know...